ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 We have successfully integrated the price change.
 So let us take it up a notch by extending the previously integrated data structure with more external data.

-The history data structure itself is actually simpler.
-We essetially have two fields that are of the type `Int!` and `Float!` and we are done.
+The history data structure itself is simpler.
+We essentially have two fields of the type `Int!` and `Float!` and we are done.

 ```csharp title="/Types/Assets/AssetPriceHistoryType.cs"
 namespace Demo.Types.Assets;